Scholé Paratus

 Our goal is to provide your student rigorous but life-giving classes to foster in them a lifelong love of learning so that they’ll develop rightly-ordered loves: what's true, good and beautiful.

-Classes for middle and high school are drop-off so that you, the homeschooling parent, have a day for other things while your student enjoys learning in community and with the freedom to explore the walkable historic district of Georgetown during their free time.
+Classes for middle and high school are drop-off so that you, the homeschooling parent, have a day for other things while your student enjoys learning in community and the freedom to explore the walkable historic district of Georgetown during their free time.

-2024-25 Class Schedule
+2025-26 Class Schedule

 Listed By Time: